Latest Spring Boot 2.1 -Creating a Web Application

 /*Todo Model and Business Service

-We are using a basic todo with id, user, description, and a target date.
+We are using a basic todo with id, user,

 */